cchudzicki-ocw-testing/24.900-spring-2022/content/pages/syllabus.md

 We will discuss the topics of these papers as the semester progresses.
 Your opportunities for “oral expression” will arise in the fieldwork parts of the course, as well as in class and in recitation.

-Two writing advisors from the [WCC](https://cmsw.mit.edu/writing-and-communication-center/) have been assigned to this course, who will be available to help you develop, structure, and revise your papers: Janis Melvold and Elena Kallestinova.
+Two writing advisors from the [WCC](https://cmsw.mit.edu/writing-and-communication-center/) have been assigned to this course, who will be available to help you develop, structure, and revise your papers.
 We strongly encourage all 24.900 students to make use of this resource, and in some cases we may require it for your benefit as writers.

 ### Due dates:

-Problem sets will be posted on Tuesday, and will be due *the following Tuesday*, where *Tuesday* is understood as ending at dawn on Wednesday.
+Problem sets will be posted on Tuesday, and will be due the following Tuesday, where *Tuesday* is understood as ending at dawn on Wednesday.
 Papers will be due as indicated on the syllabus (which may be revised as needed, so please continue to check the class website).

 It is our goal to have problem sets corrected for discussion in recitation by that Friday.
 Papers may take longer to be returned.